matheuslrsouza/CarND-LaneLines-P1/writeup.md

 ### 2. Shortcomings

-One possible shortcoming would be on moment to identify/draw the full line, sometimes the line does not stay to the full extent as in example P1_example.mp4
+One potential shortcoming would be what would happen when there are curve.

+Another shortcoming happen when in middle of lane lines there are brake marks

+I don't know why but sometimes on video, the line is not drawn

+### 3. improvements to pipeline

+Maybe, improving how it draw the full lines

+Draw curves